METEO 3 Lesson 11 Images

 Text description of the visible satellite image from 19Z on February 19 image.

-The image is a satellite view showcasing a weather system over the eastern United States, specifically during the President’s Day Blizzard on February 19, 1979.
-The image uses grayscale shading to depict various atmospheric conditions, with states indicated by green outlines and labels, including Maryland (MD), Virginia (VA), North Carolina (NC), South Carolina (SC), and Georgia (GA).
-A swirling cloud pattern is visible over the region, signifying the storm, with annotations indicating "Heavy Snow Cover from Georgia to Pennsylvania."
-The NOAA logo is displayed in the upper left corner.
+President’s Day Blizzard on February 19, 1979.
+The imagery uses grayscale shading to depict atmospheric conditions, with state boundaries and labels outlined in green, including Maryland (MD), Virginia (VA), North Carolina (NC), South Carolina (SC), and Georgia (GA).
+White shading indicates snow cover over land areas, while water bodies do not show this shading.
+An annotation notes “Heavy Snow Cover from Georgia to Pennsylvania.”

 Hadley Cells